Mostafatoumi/mostafatoumi.github.io/_posts/2023-11-23-ActiveDirectory_Management_with_Powershell.md

 In conclusion, mastering Active Directory management with PowerShell opens up a world of efficiency and automation for administrators.
 Let's recap the key points covered in this guide:

-- **Introduction and Environment Setup:** We explored the fundamentals of PowerShell, its significance in Active Directory management, and the setup of your PowerShell environment for AD tasks.

 - **User and Group Management:** The guide provided insights into creating and managing user accounts, modifying attributes, and efficiently managing group memberships.